 What is meant by net-zero?

 Net-zero refers to balancing the emissions we produce with the removed emissions from our atmosphere.
 This concept has come in response to the alarming predictions that if we continue down the same path, the earth could reach its temperature limit, which poses great risks to marine life, and life on land.

 In the Paris Agreement, numerous countries agreed to work towards balancing their output of greenhouse gas emissions with the removal of such emissions.

 Now, this isn’t an easy target.
 Achieving Net-zero means cutting the output of greenhouse gas emissions significantly and taking emissions out of the air through innovative technologies.
 Forests do this naturally, but scientists are also looking into artificial approaches such as improving the soil to store more carbon, planting new forests, and discovering ways to capture CO2 and store it underground.

 How does net-zero link to sustainable building?

 Building any type of infrastructure requires thousands of pounds of concrete, steel, and other natural materials that are significant contributors to pollution and energy use.
 Lightning, cooling, heating, and insulation also play a part in a building’s energy use.

-To make our way towards net zero, we must emphasize how buildings are built.
-Green building has risen around the globe, and international certifications have been created to guide us on how to achieve it.
-Everyday innovations and ideas on how to build efficiently to make the most of our natural resources and reduce the carbon footprint arise.
-It’s safe to say that net zero can’t be achieved if we don’t master the art of building green.
+To make our way towards net-zero, we must emphasize how buildings are being built.
+The concept of green building has been scaling around the globe, and international certifications have been created to provide guidelines on how to do it.
+Every day new innovations and ideas on how to build efficiently to make the most of our natural resources and reduce the carbon footprint arise.
+It’s safe to say that net-zero can’t be achieved if we don’t master the art of building green.

 Certifications make a difference